bollu/coremlir/core2MLIR/README.md

   of affairs.
 Why do pure functional programmers build _more horribly stateful_, fragile systems than the UNIX folks who wrote in (gasp) C?

+- This will still fucking _not work_ because the latest versions of Cabal build stuff in "environments".
+So we need to append a `--global`, or remember sandbox names.
+I wish this transition of `cabal` tooling was documented someplace.

+- Also, it looks like `cabal install --lib` may soon be moved into a separate command because it "behaves very differently".
+You don't say.

 #### `cabal` warts one may run into:
 - https://github.com/haskell/cabal/issues/6391
 - https://github.com/haskell/cabal/issues/6394